notadeejay/rbc-training/data/Week 3 Day 2/06__Add Media Queries__Exercise.md

 In this example, the div containing the A would appear after the other divs in the container, because it has the highest order property.

 ### @media

-  Allows specific styles to only be applied on specific screen types, and screen widths.
+Allows specific styles to only be applied on specific screen types and screen widths.

 ```css
   @media (min-width: 600px) {